Jumia/open-source/README.md

 After announcing your decision to deprecate the project:
    - notify your users.
 Put a notice on your README.
    - Wait 60 days.
    - Try to find a new owner.
 Internal options first, then seek an external owner.
-Ask the Guild for help.
+Ask the OSS Team for help.
    - Try to find an external owner.
-More guidance on this to come soon; for now, alert the Guild of any such plans.
+More guidance on this to come soon; for now, alert the OSS Team of any such plans.

 #### Tips for Finding a New Owner